A Walk of Many Experiences

 Like our ancestors, we’re very considerate of the Pachamama (Mother Earth).
 For this reason, our campsites and lodges are adapted to the environment to avoid generating negative impacts.

-The last night of this trek is spent in a hotel in Aguas Calientes with a double or triple room, private bathroom, hot shower, wifi, breakfast, and luggage storage while you visit Machu Picchu.
+Enjoy your final night in a cozy hotel with a double, matrimonial, or triple room, private bathroom, hot shower, WiFi, breakfast, and luggage storage while you explore Machu Picchu.

 Meals